 Training curriculum

-The training module for each category of personnel shall define the required competency, outline the curriculum, and include a testing procedure at the end of the training program to determine that trainees have acquired the requisite knowledge to carry out their duties.
+The training module for each category of personnel shall define the required competency, outline the curriculum, and include a procedure at the end of the training program to determine that trainees have acquired the requisite knowledge to carry out their duties.
 Training modules shall provide proof that personnel have completed training, such as a Certificate of Completion, attendance sheets, or other equivalent method.

-Training materials must be written in plain, straightforward language, avoiding technical terms as much as possible, and using a coherent and easily readable style.

-Each Permittee must employ a method that objectively demonstrates that, upon completion of training, personnel individually have the necessary level of knowledge and skill commensurate with their duties and responsibilities.
+Each Permittee must employ a method to objectively demonstrate that upon completion of training, personnel have the necessary level of knowledge and skill commensurate with their duties and responsibilities.

-The Principal Permittee must establish a documented training curriculum for use by the Permittees.
-The contents of the curriculum must be commensurate with the duties and responsibilities of the affected personnel.
+The Permittees must establish a documented training curriculum that is commensurate with the duties and responsibilities of the affected personnel.

 Adaptive management of the training program

-The training program must be reviewed annually for the purpose of achieving continual improvement of its effectiveness and must be updated accordingly.
+The training program must be reviewed every two years for the purpose of achieving continual improvement of its effectiveness and must be updated accordingly.

 WATERSHED MANAGEMENT PLANS

-Participation in a Watershed Management Plan (WMP) is a voluntary, alternative compliance option for Permittees that gives them the flexibility to implement the requirements of this Order on a watershed scale through watershed-specific strategies, control measures, and BMPs.
-Specifically, the development and implementation of, and the Permittees’ compliance with, WMPs according to this section will serve as an alternate method to comply with receiving water limitations in section VI (Receiving Water Limitations) and/or with WLAs that are expressed as WQBELs in section VII (Effluent Limitations and Discharge Specifications).
+Participation in a Watershed Management Plan (WMP) is a voluntary, alternative compliance option for Permittees that gives them the flexibility to implement the requirements of this Order through watershed-specific strategies, control measures, and BMPs.
+Specifically, the development and implementation of, and the Permittees’ compliance with, WMPs will serve as an alternate method to comply with receiving water limitations in section VI (Receiving Water Limitations) and/or with WLAs that are expressed as WQBELs in section VII (Effluent Limitations and Discharge Specifications) according to this section.
 WMPs may only be used for WQBELs whose final compliance deadlines have not yet passed or where no final compliance deadline is specified.
 This section and other requirements in this Order pertaining to WMPs do not apply to Permittees not participating in an approved WMP.

 Watershed Management Plan Development